BRTHrepo/JsonToolboxWebApp/README.md

 *   **Easy Access:** Simply click the "Show JSON" button located next to the respective JSON output area to trigger the modal.
 *   **Clear Presentation:** The modal displays the JSON content clearly, typically using a `<pre>` tag for proper formatting and preserving whitespace.
 *   **Convenient Closing:** The modal can be easily dismissed by clicking the 'X' icon or the dedicated "Close" button.

+### 4. **Merge Functionality (In Progress)**
+- The JSON merge feature is under active development.
+- The goal is to allow users to create a third, merged JSON document by interactively selecting elements from both input JSONs.
+- This will enable flexible, user-driven merging and conflict resolution.

 ---
 ## Screenshots